geosolutions-it/ckanext-dcatapit/README.md

 ## Installation

 1. (**Optional**) Install the **ckanext-multilang** extension as described [here](https://github.com/geosolutions-it/ckanext-multilang/blob/master/README.rst#installation).
-Install this extension only if you need to manage multilingual fields for dataset, groups, tags ad organizations
+Install this extension only if you need to manage multilingual fields for dataset, groups, tags and organizations

 2. (**Optional**) Install the **ckanext-spatial** extension as described [here](https://github.com/ckan/ckanext-spatial).
 Install this extension only if you need to use the dcatapit CSW harvester (see below).